 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Minnesota State Capitol is the seat of government for the U.S. state of Minnesota, in its capital city of Saint Paul.
-The Capitol houses the Minnesota Senate, the Attorney General's office, the Minnesota House of Representatives, and the governor's office.
-World-renowned architect Cass Gilbert designed the Capitol in 1905.
-The capital boasts the world's second-largest self-supporting marble dome, works by significant 19th and 20th centuries artists, and Civil and Spanish-American War battle flags.
-The workers at Capitol aspire to conserve and restore the original architecture and artistic vision of Cass Gilbert for future generations.
-The State Capitol's exterior is white Georgian marble and St. Cloud granite.
-Visitors are greeted by six marble statues above the main entrance.
-The building and the grounds are open for public use to hold numerous meetings, speeches, and ceremonies.
-Free tours and reserved public parking are accessible in several parking lots at the State Capitol.
+Minnesota State Capitol serves as the seat of government for the state of Minnesota.
+It houses important offices, including the Minnesota Senate, the Attorney General's office, the Minnesota House of Representatives, and the governor's office.
+The Capitol was designed by world-renowned architect Cass Gilbert in 1905.
+It features the world's second-largest self-supporting marble dome, works by significant 19th and 20th-century artists, as well as Civil and Spanish-American War battle flags.
+The staff at the Capitol is committed to preserving and restoring Cass Gilbert's original architecture and artistic vision for future generations to appreciate.
+The exterior of the building is made of white Georgian marble and St. Cloud granite, and visitors are welcomed by six marble statues above the main entrance.
+The building and grounds are open to the public for numerous meetings, speeches, and ceremonies.
+Free tours and reserved public parking are available at the State Capitol.

 Specialty: